Physiology Phlex! Metabolism and Renal Handling of Acid

 What is veverimer?

-A medication that has been used to reduce metabolic acidosis without sodium.
-In a placebo controlled trial of this medication there was no effect on CKD progression.
-Overall the study was considered null.
+Veverimer is a medication used to reduce metabolic acidosis without using sodium.
+In a placebo-controlled trial of this medication, researchers found no effect on CKD progression.
+Overall, they considered the study null

 One potential reason for the null findings was the failure to achieve significant reductions of CO2 levels with veverimer.

 In transplant patients, 240 patients got either sodium bicarb or placebo, but there was no change in eGFR, despite getting good separation in the CO2 levels.
-Sodium bicarb was associated with increased ACR (which isn’t good).
+Though one concern is was that researchers found that sodium bicarb increased ACR, which isn’t good.

 Summary